 - Rub palm to palm with fingers interlaced.

 - Rub the backs of your fingers to the palms of the opposite hand.

 - Rub in rotation the thumb of one hand with the clasped palm of the other.
 Repeat with the other hand.

 - Rub the tips of your fingers in the palm of the other hand, going back and forth and in circles to clean under your nails.
 Repeat with the other hand.

 - Dry hands thoroughly, ideally with a disposable towel.

-- Use the towel to turn off the tap to avoid recontamination.
+- Use a disposable towel or clean tissue/toilet tissue to turn off the tap (and the bathroom lightswitch) to avoid recontamination.